-I am a Professor of Marine Conservation Ecology and my research is focused on sustainable food production systems, fisheries, aquaculture and conservation.
+I am the Science and Standards Director for the Marine Stewardship Council and also maintain an honorary professorship at Bangor University where I was the Professor of Marine Conservation Ecology.
+My research is focused on sustainable food production systems, fisheries, aquaculture and conservation.
 I graduated from Liverpool with a BSc in Marine Biology in 1988 and undertook my PhD in the School of Biological Sciences at Bangor where I studied the feeding ecology of fishes and crabs.
 After completing my PhD in 1991 joined the Centre for Environment, Fisheries and Aquaculture Science (Conwy Laboratory) where I headed a research group that studied the ecological effects of fishing and aquaculture practices on marine ecosystems.
 I moved to the School of Ocean Sciences in 1998 where I have continued to develop these lines of research.
 I gained my DSc through the University of Liverpool in 2003.

 My research is divided into four main themes: the ecosystem effects of fishing, sustainable aquaculture, disturbance ecology and socio-economic and biological issues relevant to coastal systems management.
 At present my research group comprises 8 post doctoral researchers, 5 research assistants and four PhD students.
 Our current projects include: